bevuta/teletrofono/README.md

 [bevuta/teletrofono "0.1.0-SNAPSHOT"]
 ```

-In this case all the core functionality in the `src` subdirectory are
+In this case all the core functionality in the `src` subdirectory is
 available in your project.
 However the predefined scenarios and test
 functions reside in the `test` subdirectory and will not be shipped in
-the JAR-file used as dependency.
+the JAR-file used as a dependency.
 You can look at the testing sources
 to get inspired for your own testing logic.
 Please note that you have
 to bind `*config*` dynamically defined in
 the [teletrofono.config](src/teletrofono/config.clj#L10) namespace in